With Stoplight, you always know the current state of your API designs and documentation, allowing you to apply governance effectively.

-We always recommend that organizations strive for consistency across all their APIs.
+We always recommend that organizations strive for consistency across all their APIs to achieve success.
 One way to do that is by using an API Design-First approach.
 However, to truly ensure consistency across all your APIs, you need governance.

 - Providing guidelines ahead of time.